DevExpress-Examples/winforms-pictureedit-drag-images-from-windows-explorer/Readme.md

 # WinForms Picture Editor - Drag-and-drop images from Windows Explorer

-This example demonstrates how to drag images from Windows Explorer into the WinForms PictureEdit.
+This example demonstrates how to drag images from Windows Explorer onto the WinForms PictureEdit.
 The example creates a `DragDropProvider` class and calls its `EnableDragDrop` method:

 ```csharp
 private void OnLoad(object sender, EventArgs e) {